 You can configure multiple default gateways and provide a fault tolerant solution on your network.
-When the Dead Gateway Detection feature is enabled and a default gateway goes off-line, the Multiple Default Gateway list is used to switch to the next preferred default gateway, thereby reducing the downtime of your network.
+When the "Dead Gateway Detection" on page 32 feature is enabled and a default gateway goes off-line, the Multiple Default Gateway list is used to switch to the next preferred default gateway, thereby reducing the downtime of your network.

-To configure the Dead Gateway Detection, see "Configuring Dead Gateway Detection" on page 74.
+To configure the Dead Gateway Detection, see "Configuring Dead Gateway Detection" on page 91.
 The various ways of configuring multiple default gateways are explained below.
-The implications of using different methods for configuring multiple default gateways are also given in Table 3 on page 73.
+The implications of using different methods for configuring multiple default gateways are also given in the table under section "Comparing Different Default Gateway Configuration Methods" on page 90.

-Using INETCFG to Add a Default Gateway
+Using NRM to Add a Default Gateway

-To configure multiple default gateways using Internetworking Configuration, see "How to Configure a LAN Static Route" on page 69.
+To configure multiple default gateways using Internetworking Configuration, see "How to Configure a LAN Static Route" on page 85.